Space Channel 5

-Synopsis and gameplay
+Premise and gameplay

-In the music video game Space Channel 5, players take on the role of Ulala, a reporter working for the titular news channel in a 1960s-styled science fiction future filled with competing news channels.
+Space Channel 5 is a music video game in which players take on the role of Ulala, a reporter working for the titular news channel in a 1960s-styled science fiction future filled with competing news channels.
 When an alien race called the Morolians begin attacking, Ulala simultaneously reports on the events, fights off the threat, and clashes with rival reporters.
 The invasion is revealed to have been staged by Space Channel 5 boss Chief Blank to drive up ratings for the channel.
 With help from fellow reporters and support from her fans, Ulala defeats Blank.

-Players control Ulala through four stages; real-time polygonal character models and visual effects move in synch to MPEG movies which form the level backgrounds.
-All gameplay has Ulala mimicking the movements and vocalisations of her opponents (compared by journalists to the game Simon Says).
+Players control Ulala through four stages; real-time polygonal character models and visual effects move in sync to pre-rendered MPEG movies which form the level backgrounds.
+Gameplay primarily has Ulala mimicking the movements and vocalisations of her opponents (compared by journalists to the game Simon Says).
 Actions are performed in time to music tracks playing in each section of a stage.
 There are six buttons that match actions on-screen; the directional pad buttons, and two action buttons (A and B on Dreamcast and Game Boy Advance (GBA), Cross and Circle on PlayStation 2) which are presented with the vocalization "chu".

-Levels are split between "dance" areas, and shooting areas.
+Levels are split between "dance" areas and shooting areas.
 During dance sections, Ulala mimics actions and shouts of "chu" from enemies, with successful actions boosting a "Ratings" meter in the lower right corner of the screen.
 In combat, Ulala must shoot at and defeat enemies, and also rescue hostages with the other action button.
 After either a dance or combat section, Ulala is joined in her progress by the people she rescued.
 During boss battles, Ulala has a health meter represented on-screen as hearts; a heart is lost for each mistake.
-If Ulala makes too many mistakes and loses all hearts during boss battles, or fails to meet the minimum rating requirements or causes ratings to drop to zero by missing or failing actions, the player reaches a game over and must restart.
+If Ulala makes too many mistakes and loses all hearts during boss battles, fails to meet the minimum rating requirements, or causes ratings to drop to zero by missing or failing actions, the player reaches a game over and must restart.
 The game features a new game plus option, where players can begin a new game using a completed save file.
-Depending on current rating, alternate routes are unlocked and new enemy patterns appear.
+Depending on the current rating, alternate routes are unlocked and new enemy patterns appear.